 Matt’s earlier work for ITEP focused on state policy.
 He is an author of Who Pays: A Distributional Analysis of the Tax Systems in All 50 States (2003, 2009, 2013, and 2015 editions).
 He has conducted tax analyses for state and local policymakers and advocates in more than 45 states.
 Matt has degrees from the University of Maryland and the University of Rochester.
 He resides in Washington, D.C. and originally hails from Raleigh, N.C.

-Clark Gascoigne is the interim executive director of the Financial Accountability and Corporate Transparency (FACT) Coalition, a non-partisan alliance of more than 100 state, national, and international organizations in the United States working toward a fair tax system that addresses the challenges of a global economy and promoting policies to combat the harmful impacts of corrupt financial practices.
+Mr. Gascoigne led the successful campaign to enact the Corporate Transparency Act — legislation ending the abuse of anonymous shell companies in the U.S. — while in various roles (from senior policy advisor to interim executive director) at the Financial Accountability and Corporate Transparency (FACT) Coalition, a non-partisan alliance of more than 100 state, national, and international organizations in the United States promoting policies to combat the harmful impacts of corrupt financial practices and working toward a fair tax system that addresses the challenges of a global economy.

-Mr. Gascoigne previously served as the FACT Coalition’s deputy director from 2015 through 2019, where he oversaw FACT’s outreach to policymakers and the media and served as the main liaison to the coalition’s international allies.
-He has more than a decade of experience working on tax and transparency issues, both in the United States and around the world.
-He currently represents FACT on the Coordination Committee of the Global Alliance for Tax Justice as well as on the Steering Committee of Americans for Tax Fairness.
-Mr. Gascoigne additionally served a stint as FACT’s Interim Executive Director from November 2015 to April 2016.
+Mr. Gascoigne earlier served as the FACT Coalition’s deputy director from 2015 through 2019, where he oversaw FACT’s outreach to policymakers and the media and acted as the main liaison to the coalition’s international allies.
+He has more than a decade of experience working on anti-corruption, tax, and transparency issues, both in the United States and around the world, and he previously served on the Coordination Committee of the Global Alliance for Tax Justice as well as on the Steering Committee of Americans for Tax Fairness.

-He joined FACT in 2015 after several years at Global Financial Integrity.
-Mr. Gascoigne has presented at numerous conferences and events worldwide — in locations as varied as Brazil, France, Mexico, Norway, Panama, Peru, the Philippines, South Africa, the United Kingdom, and the United States.
-He has been published by numerous publications, including The New York Times, The Wall Street Journal, and Fortune; he is routinely quoted by media outlets such as Bloomberg, Reuters, and Politico; and he has appeared on National Public Radio, Marketplace, and Radio France Internationale.
+He joined FACT in 2015 after several years at Global Financial Integrity, where he most recently served as Communications Director.
+Mr. Gascoigne has presented at numerous conferences and events worldwide.
+He has been published by The New York Times, The Wall Street Journal, and Fortune; routinely been quoted by Bloomberg, Reuters, and Politico; and appeared on several major TV and radio outlets.

 Erica Hanichak is the government affairs director at the FACT Coalition, where she leads the group’s engagement with federal policymakers.